Huemul/trae/README.md

 #### `trae.after(fullfill[, reject])`

-Runs after the request is made, it chains the the provided `fullfill` and `reject` methods together to the `then` method from fetch response.
+Runs after the request is made, it chains the provided `fullfill` and `reject` methods together to the `then` method from fetch response.
 When no `fulfill` callback is provided, the identity function is used.
 When no `reject` callback is provided, a rejected promise is returned, to be handled down the chain.

 ```js
 const fullfillMiddleware = (res) => {